wardz/FocusFrame/README.md

 Cast spell on focus target:

-If there are multiple mobs nearby with the exact same name, fcast will be used on nearest unit found.
+<sup>fcast will be used on nearest unit found when there are multiple mobs with same name.</sup>
 ```
 /fcast spellname
 ```